Skip to main content

 Biographical Note

-Douglas Woodruff attended Oxford and later entered the field of journalism.
-He edited The tablet from 1936-1967 and served as chairman of Associated Catholic Newspapers from 1953-1970.
+Douglas Woodruff was in 1897 in Wimbledon, England, converted to Catholicism when he was 13, and attended Oxford University.
+He edited The Tablet from 1936-1967 and served as chairman of Associated Catholic Newspapers from 1953-1970.
 Woodruff also wrote many books and articles.
-In 1933, he was married to Hon.
-Marie Immaculée, daughter of the 2nd Lord Acton.
+In 1933, he married Marie Immaculée Acton, known as Mia, daughter of the 2nd Lord Acton.
+Douglas Woodruff died on March 9, 1978.

 Found in 2 Collections and/or Records: